cosinekitty/astronomy/source/c/README.md

 <a name="astro_func_result_t"></a>
 #### `astro_func_result_t`

+**A real value returned by a function whose ascending root is to be found.**  When calling `#Astronomy_Search`, the caller must pass in a callback function compatible with the function-pointer type `#astro_search_func_t` whose ascending root is to be found.
+That callback function must return `#astro_func_result_t`.
+If the function call is successful, it will set `status` to #ASTRO_SUCCESS and `value` to the numeric value appropriate for the given date and time.
+If the call fails for some reason, it should set `status` to an appropriate error value other than `ASTRO_SUCCESS`; in the error case, to guard against any possible misuse of `value`, it is recommended to set `value` to `NAN`, though this is not strictly necessary.

 | Type | Member | Description |
 | ---- | ------ | ----------- |
 | `astro_status_t` | `status` |  ASTRO_SUCCESS if this struct is valid; otherwise an error code.  |